-An 8-digit identification number assigned by the Office of Postsecondary Education (OPE) within the U.S. Department of Education to an institution that has been approved to participate in federal student financial aid programs.
+An 8-digit identification number assigned on behalf of the Office of Postsecondary Education (OPE) within the U.S. Department of Education to an institution that has been approved as eligible to participate in federal student financial aid programs.

 Organization